grealmkids/bigezolite/WARP.md

 **Authentication Flow**:
 1. `auth.middleware.ts` validates JWT token (HS256, not Firebase RS256 tokens)
 2. Extracts `userId` from token
-3. Fetches associated `schoolId` from database
+3. Fetches associated `schoolId` from database:
+   - First checks `req.session.schoolId` if session exists (for school switching)
+   - Otherwise queries: `SELECT school_id FROM schools WHERE user_id = $1 ORDER BY created_at DESC LIMIT 1`
+   - For users with multiple schools, the **most recently created** school is selected
 4. Attaches both to `req.user` for downstream use
 5. All routes enforce data isolation using `schoolId`